 Things get messy.

 So at a certain size of product org, you get crackdowns on consistency and coordination.
-Product instates more process to keep the platform codebases in sync.
+Product managers mandate more process to keep the platform codebases in sync.
 More time is spent on procedure, docs, and formality.
 Feature quality goes up, but feature progress gets slower.
 The product becomes easier to communicate about since it’s more consistent, but… actually it’s not changing very much anymore at all?

 Slow and ineffective loses the race

-Slow is a dangerous place for a product company to be.
-Slow product teams tend to be outcompeted by fast ones.
 We complain about how Figma and Slack don’t feel native, but why are most of us using Figma and Slack?
 We’re using them because they outbuilt and outcompeted their native competitors.
-There are so many things that could improve in these products, but they’re the best tools yet built for their purposes.
+There are many things that could improve in these products, but they’re the best tools yet built for their purposes.

-The reality of coordination overhead at scale adds an additional layer to the tradeoff between cross-platform and native tools.
-Yes, native code is well suited to creating great user interfaces, but at a certain size of product team and for a sufficient number of different client codebases, the systemic costs of coordinating feature development across that many platforms itself will undermine the user experience.
+Yes, native UI is well suited to creating great user interfaces.
+But at a certain size and speed of product team, across a sufficient number of different client codebases, the systemic costs of coordinating feature development across the platforms will themselves undermine the user experience.

-So instead of a straightforward “good vs. cheap” tradeoff, we get a kind of non-linear tradeoff where the teams trying to coordinate the most feature work across the most number of platforms feel an incredible gravity towards cross-platform tools – even if a high priority on UX would predispose them to building native clients.
-On mobile platforms, where teams are often more disciplined about features and more focused on UX polish, the tradeoff is a bit different and teams more often go native than they do on desktop.
+So instead of a straightforward “good vs. cheap” tradeoff, we get a non-linear one: the teams trying to coordinate the most feature work across the most platforms feel an incredible gravity towards cross-platform tools – even if a high priority on UX would predispose them to building native clients.

-Of course, there is more than one way to use cross-platform technology to reduce the drag of coordination.
-As controversial as 1Password’s move to Electron for UI was, their decision to base all their apps on a shared Rust library was well received.
+As controversial as 1Password’s move to Electron for UI was, their decision to move their apps to a shared Rust library was well received.
 Fascinatingly, in recent years teams like Dropbox and Slack have written about moving away from having a cross-platform core library powering their mobile apps – both teams are now fully native on iOS and Android.
-In a similar way, there seem to be two long lines of app teams, one announcing that they’ve moved towards React Native, and another announcing they’ve migrated away from it – a topic well deserving of its own post.
+In a similar way, there always seem to be two lines of app teams, one announcing that they’ve moved towards React Native, and another announcing they’ve migrated away from it – a topic well deserving of its own post.